m4r35n357/VisualOptimizers/README.md

 ./nm-ackley-std 3 0 3 1.0e-6 10000 1.0 0 100 -10 10 >/dev/null
 ./nm-ackley-gl 3 0 3 1.0e-6 10000 1.0 0 1 -10 10
 ```
-When parameter 8 is set to a non-zero value, the algorithm is run several times until the cumulative number of _evaluations_ exceeds this value.
+When parameter 8 is set to a non-zero value, the algorithm is run several times until the cumulative number of _evaluations_ exceeds this value (budget).
-This enables meaningful comparisons with other methods.
+This enables meaningful comparisons with the other methods.

 The OpenGL visualization shows two "dual" regular initial simplexes.
 For each, the best vertex is green, and the worst is red.